 The penetration rate of a digital solution for a given population always depends on the technical and economic accessibility it offers that population.
-If this is true for recreational solutions, it is even more so in an educational context a major benefit in terms of making the support system more entertaining.
+If this is true for recreational solutions, it is even more so in an educational context

 That said, to disseminate training content, it is recommended to use software or platforms that are already known and largely used by learners for exchanging information.
 This approach can have several positive effects on students' involvement in the remote teaching system available to them: